top of page

 Each risk level carries a different set of recommendations for treatment, and the treatment must be completed to fulfill court requirements.
 At a very minimum, an individual will be required to attend 10 hours of risk education classes.

-Tips for DUI Evaluation
+Tips For A DUI Evaluation

 Before the evaluation, it’s important to gather the information you will need to bring with you: